2004 | 2005 |2007 | 2008 | 2010 | 2012 | 2013 | 2014

 Sellers were evaluated on the accuracy of their advertising and their verbal representations, as well as the condition of the vehicles offered for sale.
 The APA shoppers looked for popular vehicles selling at low prices; this year, the most common models shopped were the Honda Fit and Civic, and Toyota Corolla and Matrix.

-Watch the video report of the investigation on the W5 website
+See the report on the W5 website

 The APA visited 11 used car dealers and two new car dealers.
 Among the 13 dealers, five were awarded a Pass and eight earned a Fail.